Portfolio of Queensland Railways - Pictures from the 1950's

 relish the days of my youth here in Toowoomba, the

-memories I have are brought back vividly by your photograph of
+memories I have are brought back vividly by your photograph of the train

 passing under the Stephen Street bridge.

 This is the spot where in about 1952-3 my brother and I were sliding

 down the embankment when there were no trains coming (we lived in the

 army huts at Harristown at that time) and he slid right on to the broken

 bottom of a beer bottle.
 I carried him home because he didn't want to go

 to the hospital which was just over the railway line......."